Skip to main content

 Our campuses are located in the historic riverside town of Kingston upon Thames, just 30 minutes from the heart of London.

-We have invested heavily in cutting-edge specialist facilities, laboratories, studios and workshops covering a wide range of disciplines that can be hired for concept testing, product development, research, creative ventures and more.
+We have invested heavily in cutting-edge specialist facilities, laboratories, studios and workshops covering a wide range of disciplines.
+They can be hired for concept testing, product development, research, creative ventures and more.

-Facilities are fitted with professional-grade equipment; technical expertise is available in the form of dedicated expert technicians who can support you in your use of our spaces.
+Facilities are fitted with professional-grade equipment; technical expertise is available from dedicated expert technicians who can support you in your use of our spaces.

 Kingston School of Art recently completed an award-winning £32m extension, featuring a suite of world-leading art and design studios and workshops.